Elephant bird: Description

-Elephant birds were large sized birds (the largest reaching 3 m tall in normal standing posture) that had vestigial wings, long legs and necks, with small heads relative to body size, which bore straight, thick conical beaks that were not hooked.
-The tops of elephant bird skulls display punctuated marks, which may have been attachment sites for fleshy structures or head feathers.
 Mullerornis is the smallest of the elephant birds, with a body mass of around 80 kg, with its skeleton much less robustly built than Aepyornis.
 A. hildebrandti is thought to have had a body mass of around 230-285 kg.
 Estimates of the body mass of Aepyornis maximus span from around 275 kg to 700-1000 kg making it one of the largest birds ever, alongside Dromornis stirtoni and Pachystruthio dmanisensis.
 Females of A. maximus are suggested to have been larger than the males, as is observed in other ratites.